How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 Not all model layers respond equally to aggressive quantization.
 Embedding layers and certain attention projections often benefit from higher precision, while MLP layers tolerate lower precision with minimal impact.
 Quark supports layer-wise mixed-precision configuration, enabling MXFP4 for bulk compute with FP8 for sensitive operations.

 To quantify the throughput advantage of MXFP4 over FP8, benchmark testing compared identical workloads on the same MI355X hardware.
-All tests ran on a Dell PowerEdge XE9785L server equipped with eight AMD Instinct MI355X accelerators, ROCm 7, and vLLM as the serving framework.
-Qwen3-235B was selected as the benchmark model because its 235-billion parameter Mixture of Experts architecture represents the class of models most commonly deployed in production.
+All tests ran on a Dell PowerEdge XE9785L liquid-cooled server equipped with eight AMD Instinct MI355X accelerators, ROCm 7, and vLLM as the serving framework.
+Baseline MI300X results used a Dell PowerEdge XE9680 with eight MI300X accelerators under the same software stack.
+Qwen3-235B-A22B was selected as the benchmark model because its 235-billion parameter Mixture of Experts architecture (128 experts, 8 active, 22B activated parameters) represents the class of large sparse models increasingly adopted for production inference.
 MXFP4 quantization via Quark applies broadly to transformer-based architectures; the results presented here are representative of the throughput characteristics organizations can expect across similar large-scale models.

 Runs with greater than 10% error rate were excluded from all reported results.
 All retained configurations produced zero inference errors across their full test duration.